-We further assume that the procedures described in (x) and (y) will satisfy the requirements for the valid creation and perfection of the pledge of the Collateral that secures Obligations of the Collateral Provider owed to the Collateral Taker under the Master Agreement in accordance with the law that governs the creation and perfection of the pledge of the Collateral as determined under the conflict of law principles of Korea.
+We further assume that the procedures described above will satisfy the requirements for the valid creation and perfection of the pledge of the Collateral that secures Obligations of the Collateral Provider owed to the Collateral Taker under the Master Agreement in accordance with the law that governs the creation and perfection of the pledge of the Collateral as determined under the conflict of law principles of Korea.

-The Korean Collateral is excluded from the scope of "Collateral" under this assumption (M) for reasons set forth in footnote 24.
+The Korean Collateral is excluded from the scope of "Collateral" under this assumption (M) for reasons set forth in footnote 23.

-- (N) The parties may enter into more than one Credit Support Document and may also enter into arrangements described in assumption (M). - (O) Korean Collateral will be provided under the VM/IM NY Annex with appropriate modifications to satisfy Korean law pledge requirements ("Modified VM/IM NY Annex").
-26 - (P) In respect of IM Security Documents, each IM Security Document could be entered into in connection with either a New York law or English law
+- (N) The parties may enter into more than one Credit Support Document, including multiple Credit Support Documents each subject to different governing laws, and/or may also enter into Euroclear Documents and/or Clearstream Documents. - (O) Korean Collateral will be provided as initial margin under the IM NY Annex with appropriate modifications to satisfy Korean law requirements and will be provided as variation margin under the VM NY Annex with Korean Pledge Addendum or the VM NY Annex with Korean Title Transfer Addendum in order to satisfy Korean law requirements. - (P) In respect of IM Security Documents, each IM Security Document could be entered into in connection with either a New York law or English law governed Master Agreement and may be subject to a different governing law than the relevant Master Agreement (depending on whether the parties choose to align the governing law of the IM Security Document to (i) the Location of the relevant Custodial Account; or (ii) the governing law of the